alukosdev/ccsp/laws/tadp-framework.md

 - Use commercial cloud services provided by large technology firms that use approved BCRs or updated SCCs (e.g., Microsoft, IBM);
 - Store EU citizens’ personal data only in the EU or other approved country, an idea advocated by some European DPAs and other stakeholders, but which others view as potential costly data localization trade barriers;
 - Obtain consent from individuals for every single transfer of personal data, a likely logistically challenging and costly option for most entities;
-- Exit or limit participation in the EU market
+- Exit or limit participation in the EU market.

+## Noteworthy

+- [x] The TADP Framework is likely to be the successor to the Privacy Shield.
+- [x] The TADP Framework will require participating companies and organizations to adhere to the Privacy Shield Principles.
-EU officials hope that the new TADP Framework will be finalized and adopted by the end of 2022.
+- [x] Participation in the TADP Framework will be voluntary.
+- [x] Once an eligible organization makes the public commitment to comply with the Framework requirements, the commitment will become enforceable under U.S. law.

 ## References

 1. <span id="ref1"></span>[⌃](#rev1) Congressional Research Service (CRS).
+(2022, June 2). *U.S.-EU Trans-Atlantic Data Privacy Framework*. https://crsreports.congress.gov/product/pdf/IF/IF11613#:~:text=In%20March%202022%2C%20the%20United,points%20in%20U.S.%2DEU%20relations

+## Sources

+- Congressional Research Service (CRS).
 (2022, June 2). *U.S.-EU Trans-Atlantic Data Privacy Framework*. https://crsreports.congress.gov/product/pdf/IF/IF11613#:~:text=In%20March%202022%2C%20the%20United,points%20in%20U.S.%2DEU%20relations